Software and System Setup

 Operating System

-The dockerized Bases2Fastq runs on any operating system (OS) but requires the installation of Docker.
-The static binary executable requires any Linux OS on an x86 architecture with glibc v2.17 or later.
-To verify the glibc version for static binary, run the following command:
+Linux OS | The static binary executable is compatible with any Linux OS on an x86 architecture that uses glibc v2.19 or later.
+To verify the glibc version for static binary, run the following command: ldd --version | ||

 Memory and Performance